Download the PDF version

 9.2.1 Consideration and acceptance of reports of the Chairman and of the balance sheet for the year ending 31 December.

 9.2.4 Notices of motion, in respect of which written notices specifying the motion shall have been lodged with the Secretary 9 days before the AGM.

-9.2.5 Appointment of auditors and confirmation of auditors’ remuneration.
+9.2.5 Appointment of Auditors, or Accountants and confirmation of their remuneration.

 9.2.6 Any other business, provided that no other resolution may be adopted unless three-quarters of the members present vote in favour of the resolution.

 9.3 At all General Meetings, 5% of the Club’s total membership present shall form a quorum.
 At any general meeting at which a quorum is not present within the first 15 minutes of the time appointed, the meeting shall be adjourned for 7 days at the same

 time and place.

 9.4 Seven (7) days’ notice in writing shall be given in respect of all General Meetings specifying any special business to be transacted and the date, time and place of the meetings.

 However, in respect of an AGM, 15 days written notice shall be required.

 9.5 A Special General Meeting of the Club may be convened by the Committee at any time or on written requisition of not less than 10 members in good standing.
 Such a special General Meeting shall deal only with the business for which it was convened.